KyleDerZweite/QuantumBot/README.md

-# LuxuryBot
+# QuantumBot

-LuxuryBot is a Discord bot built with JDA (Java Discord API) to enhance your Discord server experience with intuitive features.
+QuantumBot is a Discord bot built with JDA (Java Discord API) to enhance your Discord server experience with intuitive features.

 ## Features